inband/spcor/4-services/4-implement-multicast-services/test1.md

 * setup is **BACKWARDS**
 * the last hop router (the router directly connected to the "receiver") accepts an **IGMP Join** from "receiver"
 * the **IGMP Join** is a host to router message
-* the last hop router looks up the "SRC" in RIB(this will be used for RPF verification) and builds a MROUTE table.
+* the last hop router looks up the "SRC IP" in RIB(this will be used for RPF verification) and builds a MROUTE table.
-* then last hop router sends **PIM Join** out toward "src"
+* then last hop router sends **PIM Join** out toward "SRC IP"
 * **PIM Join** is router to router message
-* next router looks up "SRC ip** in RIB and build MROUTE table
+* next router looks up "SRC IP" in RIB and build MROUTE table
 * and so on
 * until we get to FHR - first hop router (the router directly connected to the source)
 * once FHR is setup the path is in effect signalled and "multicast" flow can occur.